-Exclusive: ICE provisionally set to run LBMA silver auction - sources
+Exclusive: ICE selected to run LBMA silver auction

-LONDON (Reuters) - Intercontinental Exchange has been provisionally selected as the new operator of the London Bullion Market Association silver benchmark, three precious metals market sources said.
+LONDON (Reuters) - ICE Benchmark Administration, a unit of Intercontinental Exchange, was confirmed on Friday as the new operator of the London Bullion Market Association silver benchmark.

-A formal decision on the LBMA Silver Price has yet to be made, but is expected within days once final conditions have been settled.
+The LBMA said it expected IBA to take over the LBMA Silver Price in autumn this year, confirming a Reuters report.

 A race to provide the auction process that sets the benchmark, for which the LBMA owns the intellectual property rights, narrowed to two potential providers, ICE and the London Metal Exchange, earlier this year.

-ICE is the current operator of the LBMA Gold Price benchmark, which is set via an electronic auction process.
+ICE is the operator of the LBMA Gold Price benchmark, which is set via an electronic auction.
 The exchange introduced clearing of business transacted during the auction in April.

-"They were the favorite of the two because they were ready to go," one precious metals market participant said.
+For silver, ICE offered a model with clearing, while the LME proposed a flexible auction process.

+"Our centrally cleared model has already enabled broader participation and we continue to expand the gold auction.
+We anticipate this will support expanded participation in silver as well," IBA President Finbarr Hutcheson said in a statement.

 The LBMA said in March that the current incumbents, CME Group and Thomson Reuters, were stepping down from providing the auction process less than three years after they successfully bid to provide it.